Jordon Garrick: Early life

-Club career
+Career

+Swansea City

 Garrick played for Northern Premier Division One side Ossett Albion before being encouraged by his coaches to attend a trial with Premier League side Swansea City.
 The two-week trial proved successful and he signed a two-year deal with the Welsh side, only a year since contemplating leaving football to pursue a rugby league career.
 He was initially assigned to the club's academy and under-21 development side where he scored eight goals in ten matches during his first season with the under-18s.
 He made his professional debut for the club as a substitute in place of Barrie McKay during a 3–1 victory over Northampton Town in the first round of the EFL Cup on 13 August 2019.
 He made his Football League debut a week later during a 3–1 victory over Queens Park Rangers, winning the penalty for his side's second goal.
 Garrick described his debut as emotional and stated "I had a few tears in my eyes to be honest.
 It was emotional because it's been a long time coming".
 He scored his first goal for Swansea in an EFL Cup tie against Cambridge United on 28 August 2019.
+On 9 January 2021, he assisted Viktor Gyökeres' first goal for Swansea, in a 2–0 win away to Stevenage in the FA Cup.
 On 1 February 2021, Garrick joined League One side Swindon Town on loan for the remainder of the 2020–21 season.
 On 11 August 2022, he would join Lincoln City on a season-long loan deal.
 He would make his Lincoln City debut on 13 August, coming off the bench against Forest Green Rovers.
 He was recalled by Swansea City on 5 January 2023 having played 16 times in all competitions for Lincoln City.

+Forest Green Rovers

 On the same day he joined Forest Green Rovers for an undisclosed fee signing an 18 month deal.
+He was released following the second of back-to-back relegations at the end of the 2023–24 season.

+Oldham Athletic

+In October 2024, following a successful trial period, Garrick joined National League side Oldham Athletic on a non-contract basis.

+Return to Forest Green Rovers

+On 20 December 2024, Garrick returned to National League side Forest Green Rovers on a short-term deal.
+Garrick departed the club upon the expiration of his contract at the end of the 2024–25 season.